theRTB/GT7ShiftTone/README.md

 - Program attempts to find a running Playstation on the network automatically.
 - Displayed shift points are rounded to the nearest 50.
 Internally, the program shifts to the precise value.

+# Information below this point is not required for using the shift tone

 ## Implementation

 The Tone Offset is dynamic.
 The program keeps track of the time between a shift tone and an initiated shift, and modifies the running Tone Offset if the tone is early or late.